shd101wyy/markdown-preview-enhanced/docs/phantomjs.md

 **PhantomJS** supports `pdf`, `jpeg`, and `png` file export.

-Before using this feature, you need to have `phantomjs installed`.
+Before using this feature, you need to have `phantomjs` installed.

 * Windows
 Check [PhantomJS](http://phantomjs.org/) website.